blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/maven.md

 ## Maven CLI

-The Maven CLI detector discovers dependencies of Maven projects by executing mvn commands.
+* Discovers dependencies of Maven projects by executing mvn commands.

-The Maven CLI detector attempts to run on your project if it finds a pom.xml file in the top level source directory and requires either `mvnw` or `mvn`.
+* Will run on your project if it finds a pom.xml file in the top level source directory and requires either `mvnw` or `mvn`.

 1. [solution_name] looks for `mvnw` in the source directory (top level).
 You can override this by setting the Maven path property.
 1. If `mvnw` path is not overridden and `mvnw` is not found:[solution_name] looks for mvn on $PATH.